annegautham/annegautham.github.io/aboutme/index.md

 ---
 layout: splashpage
 title: "About Me"
 description: Hi!
 I love all things STEM, especially the "how" behind the "why" things work!
-On that note, I'm still figuring out how my life works, and it's quite complicated!
-Anyway, I'm a senior at the Illinois Mathematics and Science Academy, a public residential high school located in Aurora, Illinois.
-I'll be attending Northwestern University in fall 2023!
-My major is still undecided, but I'm looking forward to exploring Engineering, Computer Science, Physics, and Political Science.
-My friends and family would describe me as a compassionate, driven, curious, redundant, driven, goofy, innovative, learning-loving, intellectual, tinkerer (and annoying, probably).
+On that note, I'm still figuring out how life works, and it's quite complicated!
+Anyway, I'm a freshman '27 at Northwestern Universtiy.
+My majors are still undecided, but I'm exploring Engineering, Computer Science, Physics, and Mathematics.
+My friends and family would describe me as a compassionate, driven, curious, redundant, driven, goofy, innovative, learning-loving, tinkerer.
 ---

 {% include card.html